For those new to solar read this first - How Solar Works

 The traditional off-grid solar system uses a simple battery inverter that converters DC power from a battery bank to AC power to supply your home or appliances, these systems need separate battery chargers and regulators.
 There are more advanced versions of these battery inverters with built in chargers known as inverter/chargers.
 In recent years very advanced inverters have become available which are inverter/chargers with in-built generator control systems, advanced monitoring capabilities and other features, these are known as interactive or multi-mode inverters.
 They are typically used in conjunction with a solar inverter to create what is known as an AC coupled system.
 You can learn more about these and other hybrid inverter types here.

 The most powerful inverters are used for off-grid systems.
 These Multi-mode inverters are also used as grid-interactive inverters as they can function in both hybrid and off-grid modes.
 These inverters are very powerful and can work with multiple energy sources such as wind, solar and back-up generators, but of course this comes at an extra cost.
 An multi-mode inverter would normally be required if you wished to add batteries to your existing on-grid solar system.
 For more in depth information and reviews about different hybrid and solar systems see our hybrid and off-grid inverters article and review.

-Up-gradable inverters - [As of 2018, this is fortunately no longer very common] A marketing ploy used by many solar companies is to say that a system is sold with an ‘upgradable’ inverter, because the inverter capacity is significantly larger than the panel capacity.
+Up-gradable inverters - [As of 2018, this is fortunately no longer very common] A marketing ploy used by some solar companies is to say that a system is sold with an ‘upgradable’ inverter, because the inverter capacity is significantly larger than the panel capacity.
 This sounds great in theory but in reality the inverter size should be matched to, or be a little less than, the solar array size for the system to operate at its maximum efficiency.
 Also if you decided you wanted to upgrade in the future then you would need to source the same size and type solar panels, and this can be difficult a few years down the track as they may no longer be available.